EmmyVoita/EmmyVoita.github.io/_posts/2025-1-18-Unity-Screen-Space-Outlines.markdown

     <hr>
 </div>

-TAA works by slightly jittering the view frustum each frame to gather more scene information, then blending the current frame with previous frames using a history buffer.
+TAA works by slightly jittering the view frustum each frame to gather more scene information and then blending the current frame with previous frames using a history buffer.
 I talk more about TAA in [this](/posts/Fixing-Real-Time-Optimizations-For-Volumetric-Rendering/) post.
 In the first iteration of this project, I attempted to apply TAA solely to the output of the outline pass, but this approach didn't work as expected.
 The resulting image continued to jitter along the edges of objects.
 I believe this issue stems from the TAA algorithm **[1](#INSIDE)** I implemented, as it likely requires the full context of the image to properly accumulate data across multiple frames.

 To implement multiple render targets, I followed Unity's example code from the URP's Render Graph sample package **[2](#URPPackageSamples)**.
-While this approach works for cases that only use TextureHandle objects for output attachments, it didn’t work in my case, where I needed to pass the output history buffer back to the input.
+While this approach works for cases that only use TextureHandle objects for output attachments, it didn’t work in my case where I needed to pass the output history buffer back to the input.
 Render Graph does not allow a TextureHandle to be used as both an input and output attachment in the same pass, so I had to copy the data to an intermediate texture.

-The issue arose when using the ImportTexture() function with a RenderTexture, as it didn’t generate a valid texture descriptor, resulting in errors when attempting to copy data from the imported texture.
-Ultimately, I switched to directly creating RTHandles in the SetUp function, as shown below:
+The issue arose when using the _ImportTexture()_ function with a RenderTexture, as it didn’t generate a valid texture descriptor, resulting in errors when attempting to copy data from the imported texture.
+Ultimately, I switched to directly creating RTHandles in the _SetUp()_ function, as shown below:

 <div class="padded-code-block">